logic-building/functional-go/README.md

 MinUint8
 MinFloat64
 MinFloat32

+Takes List as argument and returns Min and Max
+   - Returns 0, 0 if list is either empty or nil
+   - Returns same result for min and max if there is only one item in the list MinMaxInt
+MinMaxInt64
+MinMaxInt32
+MinMaxInt8
+MinMaxUint
+MinMaxUint64
+MinMaxUint32
+MinMaxUint16
+MinMaxUint8
+MinMaxFloat64
+MinMaxFloat32

 Takes number or string and list as arguments and remove the given item and returns the list RemoveInt